Adaptive Node Feature Selection For Graph Neural Networks: Introduction

 Beyond interpretability, identifying relevant attributes allows us to build models that are both economical and potent by eliminating unnecessary features~\citep{li2018FeatureSelectionData}.
-Moreover, simplifying models can improve our understanding of complex real-world systems by reducing them to their most parsimonious representations~\citep{georg2023Lowranktensormethods}.
-However, classical feature importance metrics do not account for an underlying graph structure and therefore may not be suitable for reducing nodal attributes~\citep{chereda2024Stablefeatureselection,mahmoud2023Nodeclassificationgraph}.
-Additionally, past graph-based feature selection methods often involve assumptions about how graph structure contributes to learning, rendering these techniques problem-specific~\citep{maurya2022Simplifyingapproachnode,maurya2023FeatureselectionKey,zheng2025letyourfeatures}.
-To remove dependence on prior information, we may instead compute changes in model performance upon perturbing features to assess their contributions~\citep{datta2016AlgorithmicTransparencyQuantitative,fisher2019AllModelsWrong}.
-As these measurements require a trained model, feature selection using perturbation-based scores may require training multiple models, which can be costly for large-scale data or complicated architectures~\citep{alkhoury2025Improvinggraphneural}.
-While some works train submodules to learn masks for identifying important features, these approaches can require learning additional parameters, undermining the goal of reducing dimensionality~\citep{maurya2022Simplifyingapproachnode,acharya2020FeatureSelectionExtraction,lin2020GraphNeuralNetworks,zheng2020GSSAPayattention}.
+Moreover, simplifying models can improve our understanding of complex real-world systems by reducing them to their most parsimonious representations~\citep{georg2023Lowranktensormethods,shao2024reviewfeatureselection}.
+However, interpretable feature selection for GNNs suffers four obstacles.
+First, although relationships among graph structure, node labels, and features can dictate node classification accuracy~\citep{luan2024WhenGraphNeural,zheng2024WhatMissingGraph}, many works still rely on classical feature importance metrics that do not account for an underlying graph~\citep{chereda2024Stablefeatureselection,mahmoud2023Nodeclassificationgraph}.
+Second, past graph-based feature selection methods often involve assumptions on how graph structure contributes to learning, rendering these techniques problem-specific~\citep{maurya2022Simplifyingapproachnode,maurya2023FeatureselectionKey,zheng2025letyourfeatures}.
+Third, while empirically successful, these models perform black-box feature selection without returning meaningful importance scores, precluding novel domain insights and warranting caution in their use.
+Finally, to remove dependence on prior information, we can measure changes in model performance upon perturbing features to assess their contributions~\citep{datta2016AlgorithmicTransparencyQuantitative,fisher2019AllModelsWrong}.
+However, most approaches require implementing and possibly even training a model multiple times, which can be costly for large-scale data or complicated architectures~\citep{alkhoury2025Improvinggraphneural}.
 A more in-depth overview of related works is shared in Appendix~\ref{app:related}.